Sweet Dog

 • Seeking shade and water, slowing down

-It's getting worse
+It is getting worse

-• Staggering, unsteady gait
+• Staggering, unsteady walk

 • Vomiting or diarrhoea (especially if bloody)